egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 TODO: image of code

 To push the metaphore to breaking, how do you measure technical debt and how large is the interest?
-How much code would I need to write to pay off all of the debt?
+How much code would I need to write to pay off all the debt?
 If I have a lot of code, can I give a technical loan to other people?

-But I digress, I think this unclear "technical debt" metaphor has caused bad decisions in codebases that don't need fixing -- and also the other way around, not understanding it caused people to overlook actual problems.
+But I digress, this unclear "technical debt" metaphor has caused bad decisions in codebases that don't need fixing.
+On the other side, not understanding it has caused people to overlook actual problems.

 Before we get to tackle "technical debt" we need to take a small detour.